 My employer already had a paid time off (PTO) policy where I was able to use PTO for paid sick leave.
 This was before the law changed in 2015.
-Is my employer supposed to give me more paid sick leave now that a new law has gone into effect?
+Is my employer supposed to give me more sick leave now that a new law has gone into effect?

 My employer gives paid sick time via a grandfathered PTO plan.
 Is there a difference in the amount of money my employer has to pay?
 Does the new law allow for compensation of time for something besides sick days?

 No, it does not.
 The law only applies to time taken off for when you are officially taking a sick day.
 There is no bearing on the amount that will be paid for PTO for anything besides this.
 Time taken for vacationing or some other reason is not applicable.